 \We acknowledge financial support through NSF Grants SES 0851200 and ICES 1215808.
-Earlier versions (Bergemann and Morris (2011)) were circulated under the title "Correlated Equilibrium in Games of Incomplete Information."
-We are grateful for discussions with Ben Brooks, with whom we are working on related projects, and to Hanming Fang and Ilya seminar participants and also from Josh Cherry, Mark Dean, Francoise Forges, Matthew Gentzkow, Olivier Gossner, Atsushi Kajii, Emir Kamenica, Qingmin Liu, Daniel Martin, Lones Smith, Eran Shmaya, Bruno Strulovici, Jonathan Weinstein, Alex
+Earlier versions (Bergemann and Morris [2011]) were circulated under the title "Correlated Equilibrium in Games of Incomplete Information."
+We are grateful for discussions with Ben Brooks, with whom we are working on related projects, and to Hanming Fang and Ilya Segal, with whom we discussed related ideas for possible joint work in the past.
+We have benefited from comments from seminar participants and also from Josh Cherry, Mark Dean, Francoise Forges, Matthew Gentzkow, Olivier Gossner, Atsushi Kajii, Emir Kamenica, Qingmin Liu, Daniel Martin, Lones Smith, Eran Shmaya, Bruno Strulovici, Jonathan Weinstein, Alex Wolitsky and especially Marcin Peski.
+We acknowledge valuable research assistance from Constantinos Kalfarentzos, Alex Smolin and Áron Tóbiás.